y-scope/yscope-log-viewer/docs/src/user-guide/format-struct-logs-syntax.md

 * Nested fields can be specified using periods (`.`) to denote hierarchy.
   * E.g., the field `{"a:" {"b": 0}}` may be denoted by `a.b`.
-* Field names can contain any character except the following characters must be escaped with a
+* Field names can contain any character, except the following characters must be escaped with a
   backslash:
   * `.`
   * `$`